 Meriden’s Water Polo players achieve outstanding success at both team and individual levels.
-Over the past decade, the Senior Firsts have been grand finalists in the highly competitive IGSSA Water Polo S01 division on several occasions and have been crowned champions four times.
+Over the past decade, the Senior Firsts have been grand finalists in the highly competitive IGSSA Water Polo S01 division on numerous occasions and have been crowned champions four times in recent years.

 Many of the players are selected to represent New South Wales and Australia in competitions.
-Within the past few years, Meriden has generated more than thirty state representatives and eight Australian representatives.
+Within the past few years, Meriden has generated more than thirty state representatives and twelve Australian representatives.

 Meriden’s Water Polo program develops students from Year 5 through to Year 12 across all levels.
 Students receive high quality professional coaching from experienced coaches who include current and former Australian and international representatives, as well as Olympians.